RandomVertebrate/raspi-looper/README.md

 # raspi-looper
-Simple 4 track looper for RaspBerry Pi.
+Simple 4 track looper for Raspberry Pi.
 Uses pyaudio.

 Uses a USB soundcard probably.
 Uses 8 buttons (push-to-connect) and 8 LEDs to trigger and indicate playback and recording on 4 tracks.